 The short answer is yes.
 The potential is really big.
 The industry shows sustained growth and is expected to reach USD 2.22 Billion by 2027.

-At MindK we develop custom software products for HR and Recruitment and always keep track of any changes that happen in the industries.
+At MindK we specialize in custom software development for HR and Recruitment and always keep track of any changes that happen in the industries.
 For those who want to see the big picture of the market potential, we prepared a detailed overview of the recruitment software market, its growth drivers, as well as the key industry players and competition.